Pearson's chi-squared test: Chi-squared test for homogeneity

+The Pearson chi-squared statistic is then:

+With $(3-1)(2-1) = 2$ degrees of freedom, this value can be compared to the chi-squared distribution to test the null hypothesis.

+Pitfalls of the test

 The approximation to the chi-squared distribution breaks down if expected frequencies are too low.

 It will normally be acceptable so long as no more than 20% of the events have expected frequencies below 5.
 Where there is only 1 degree of freedom, the approximation is not reliable if expected frequencies are below 10.
 In this case, a better approximation can be obtained by reducing the absolute value of each difference between observed and expected frequencies by 0.5 before squaring; this is called Yates's correction for continuity.

 In cases where the expected value, E, is found to be small (indicating a small underlying population probability, and/or a small number of observations), the normal approximation of the multinomial distribution can fail, and in such cases it is found to be more appropriate to use the G-test, a likelihood ratio-based test statistic.
 When the total sample size is small, it is necessary to use an appropriate exact test, typically either the binomial test or, for contingency tables, Fisher's exact test.
 This test uses the conditional distribution of the test statistic given the marginal totals, and thus assumes that the margins were determined before the study; alternatives such as Boschloo's test which do not make this assumption are uniformly more powerful.

+In Pearson's test of homogeneity, if all entries of a matrix $A$ are multiplied by a positive constant $c$, the Pearson chi-squared statistic is also multiplied by $c$: